Heroin and Opiate Addiction

 Dangers of Heroin Addiction

 Heroin is one of the most dangerous and most addictive drugs available.
 It activates the “feel-good” chemicals in the brain, dopamine, and endorphins.
 These chemicals are naturally released but when heroin enters the system, the brain learns to associate the drug with these chemicals making the user rely on Heroin to experience the “feel-good” chemicals or even “normal.”
 The intense high or “rush” that the user feels/seeks lasts only a few minutes.
 With continued use the user needs increasing amounts of the drug to feel “normal”, and can cause a slue of other debilitating heroin addiction symptoms.
 The chemical link along with the difficult and extremely painful withdrawal symptoms of heroin makes it one of the hardest drugs for a user to quit on their own.
 Withdrawal from heroin is so painful and difficult people have been rushed to emergency room for severe pain life-threatening symptoms.
 These symptoms can include vomiting, diarrhea, chills, involuntary movements, insomnia, depression, and muscle and bone aches.
-Heroin detox & withdrawal can be fatal to an unborn baby, and pregnant women who want to get sober are maintained on a dose of methadone to prevent withdrawal symptoms.
+Heroin detox & withdrawal can be fatal to an unborn baby, and pregnant women who want to get sober must work with a medical doctor to prevent withdrawal symptoms.

 While it may be an inexpensive drug, addicts can spend hundreds of dollars a day on the habit.
 Heroin can be smoked, sniffed, or injected (which increases the risk for HIV, AIDS, Hepatitis C, and other infections).